-This live activity, Advancing Excellence in Sexual and Gender Minority Health: A Core Course for the Whole Care Team, with a beginning date of 03/22/2019, has been reviewed and is acceptable for up to 17.50 Prescribed credit(s) by the American Academy of Family Physicians.
+This Live activity, Advancing Excellence in Sexual and Gender Minority Health , with a beginning date of 03/20/2020, has been reviewed and is acceptable for up to 18.00 Prescribed credit(s) by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Please check back for additional CME and CE credits that will be provided.
+Please check back for additional credits as they are approved.

 Refunds, less an administrative fee of $75, will be issued for all cancellations received two weeks prior to the start of the course.
 No refund will be issued should cancellation occur less than two weeks prior.
 No-shows are subject to the full course fee.